(All submissions must also adhere fully to our Guidelines)

 Alphaville uses English according to the Oxford English Dictionary.

-It follows MLA style, except for in a minority of instances (each listed in the Check List below).
+It follows MLA style (eighth edition), except for in a minority of instances (each listed in the Check List below).

 It is the responsibility of the author to ensure that Oxford English spelling and the rules of MLA style—as well as those set by the Editorial Board—are adhered to meticulously throughout each piece that is submitted for consideration.

-Please pay attention to the following when preparing your article/review/report/interview for submission:
+Please pay attention to the following when preparing your article/review/report for submission:

-The title of the article/review/report/interview should appear at the beginning of the page (left aligned), in font Times New Roman size 12 and in bold.
+The title of the article/review/report should appear at the beginning of the page (left aligned), in font Times New Roman size 12 and in bold.
 It should not be in italics or underlined.
-(NB This differs to standard MLA guidelines)

 Set the margins of your document to 2.54 cm (or 1 inch) on all sides.

-Indent the first line of each paragraph by 1.27 cm (or half an inch): MLA recommends that you use the Tab key in Word instead of using the Space key five times.
+Indent the first line of each paragraph by 1.25 cm (or half an inch).
+Use the Tab key in Word (not the Space key five times).

 Use Times New Roman, font size 12 throughout.

-All submissions should be double-spaced (including Notes, Works Cited, and all indented quotes).
+All submissions should be double-spaced (including Notes, References, and all indented quotes).

 Include page numbers in all articles, reviews and reports.
 Use Times New Roman size 12, and place in the top right-hand corner of each page.